itsjareds/simplemail/README.md

 The current drafting functionality is very basic.
 Possible future work in this area would include automatic draft saving when an `EmailTransmissionDlg` closes, and draft deletion upon successful send.

+### Table sorting

+If more time were allowed, we would have made it possible to sort the Contacts table and Drafts table by clicking on the column headers.
+Currently, the tables are sorted chronologically, and are in a randomly sorted state when the tables are reloaded on program startup.
+The random state is due to how the tables are saved in the filesystem when serialized: the filename for each `Contact` or `Draft` is equal to its `Object.hashCode()`.

 ## Who did what?

 ### Shi Zheng